Degree in Health Engineering La Salle Campus Barcelona

 PART III.
 Assistive robotics research review

-(Scientific papers review to be determined throughout the current academic year to cover sections 2 and 3 from Part II)
+(Scientific paper review to be determined throughout the current academic year to cover sections 2 and 3 from Part II)

 Methodology